Graylog2/gelfclient/README.md

 * TCP
 * UDP

+All default transport implementations use a queue to send messages in a background thread to avoid blocking the calling thread until a message has been sent.
+That means that the `send()` and `trySend()` methods do not actually send the messages but add them to a queue where the background thread will pick them up.
+This is important to keep in mind when it comes to message delivery guarantees.

 The library uses [Netty v4](http://netty.io/) to handle all network related tasks and [Jackson](https://github.com/FasterXML/jackson) for JSON encoding.